Sirpa Tenhunen

 Research interests

-Sirpa Tenhunen's current research deals with climate change and digital technologies.
-Her previous long-term ethnographic fieldwork in rural India sought to understand how mobile phone use contributed to social changes.
-Her research interests also include development, gender, and kinship.
-Her latest book, “A Village Goes Mobile: Telephony, Mediation and Social Change in Rural India,” was published by the Oxford University Press in 2018.
-In addition to eight books, she has published articles in peer-reviewed journals such as the Journal of the Royal Anthropological Institute, Ethnos, Modern Asian Studies, and Contemporary South Asia.
-Her books, Introduction to Changing India: Culture, Politics, and Development (Anthem Press 2012) and Muuttuva Intia (in Finnish, Edita 2007), which she wrote with Minna Säävälä, give a general idea of contemporary India as well as her research.
-She has been a visiting scholar at Brown University and the University of Western Ontario.
+My current research deals with the sustainability transition of the Finnish forest sector as well as climate change and digital technologies.
+My previous long-term ethnographic fieldwork in rural India sought to understand how mobile phone use contributed to social changes.
+My research interests also include development, gender, and kinship.
+My latest book, “A Village Goes Mobile: Telephony, Mediation and Social Change in Rural India,” was published by the Oxford University Press in 2018.
+In addition to eight books, I have published articles in peer-reviewed journals such as the Journal of the Royal Anthropological Institute, Ethnos, Modern Asian Studies, and Contemporary South Asia.
+My books, Introduction to Changing India: Culture, Politics, and Development (Anthem Press 2012) and Muuttuva Intia (in Finnish, Edita 2007), which I wrote with Minna Säävälä, give a general idea of contemporary India as well as my research.
+I have been a visiting scholar at Brown University and the University of Western Ontario.

 Projects as Principal investigator